PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 Hot Nail

 Treatment includes cleaning the nail hole with antiseptic and providing a tetanus booster.
-Gladiator Equine’s hoof care solutions can help ensure proper shoeing and nail placement.
+Gladiator Equine’s advanced equine therapy devices can help ensure proper shoeing and nail placement.

 Street Nail